Blendify/open-culture/source/open_computing.rst

 ======================

 Open Computing combines computing resources such as CPS's or GPU's to perform complex calculations.
-These different computing resources can be distributed within a data center or all the way to individual homes.
+These different computing resources can be distributed within a data center or to individual homes.
-Open Computing help researchers solve complex problems in math, science, cryptography, and even art.
+Open Computing helps researchers solve complex problems in math, science, cryptography, and even art.

 How to get involved
 ===================